d-w-moore/irods-dev-orientation/reinstall_w_debug.md

 # Reinstalling iRODS from source

 The most valuable instructive step to be taken from this point is to reinstall the iRODS server and icommands packages with Debug symbols enabled.
-Doing this will allow us later to step through commands under GDB as they're being executed, and even peek into the internal workings of the software.
+Doing this will allow us to step through commands under GDB as they're being executed, and even peek into the internal workings of the software.

 There's even a tool we will use later --called "rr" (record/replay) --  which allows us to fully record and then *replay*  (ie. deterministically "debug" in an environment almost identical to GDB's) the operations performed by the iRODS server during the *record* operation.
 You can even do reverse execution, that is undo steps, function "finishes", set reverse-run breakpoints, etc.